 - A reduction in the 35% U.S. corporate tax rate – as part of comprehensive reform including a modern hybrid international tax system – would also encourage companies to invest, hire, and earn income in the United States by narrowing the difference between the tax U.S. companies pay on their U.S. and foreign operations.

 MYTH: Corporate tax reform should raise more revenue.
-Critics argue that corporate taxes used to make up about one-third of federal revenue; now they make up less than 9 percent.
-The U.S. used to raise about 5 percent of GDP in corporate tax revenue; now it raises below 2 percent.
+Critics argue that corporate taxes used to make up about one-third of federal revenue; now they make up about 10 percent.
+The U.S. used to raise about 5 percent of GDP in corporate tax revenue; now it raises about 2 percent.

 FACT: U.S. corporations currently pay the highest tax rate in the world; raising additional revenue from corporate tax reform isn’t the answer.
 It would only harm our economy and job growth.
 That’s why many policymakers from both parties have called for revenue-neutral corporate tax reform that will reduce the tax rate and eliminate tax breaks and preferences so everyone plays by the same set of rules.
 A lower rate will help with growth, job creation, and our ability to compete globally.
 President Obama said during his reelection campaign that America’s tax code “hits companies that choose to stay in America with one of the highest tax rates in the world.”
 Former President Bill Clinton has said “We’ve got an uncompetitive rate… we should cut the rate to 25 percent.”